SEVIS INFORMATION AND REQUIREMENTS

 - The date and reason for your termination of studies.

 Housing Information On-Campus Housing International students who are more than 21 years old may choose to live on campus in university residence halls, or live off-campus in an apartment or house.
 Students under 21 years of age are expected to live in University housing for at least one year.
-For more information check out this…Read More
+For more information check out…Read More

 Health Insurance and Records All students are required to submit a completed health form complete with insurance information to the Wilkins Wellness Center.
 Information and forms are available on the Health Insurance and Forms page.
 All students are required to have insurance when they arrive on campus.
 You may enroll in the health insurance plan…Read More